 University parental leave policy

-To support students seeking to take parental leave, the University’s Student Maternity, Paternity and Adoption Leave Policy [pdf] provides details of the arrangements for students who are about to have or adopt a child.
+To support students seeking to take parental leave, the University’s Student Maternity, Paternity, Adoption, and Shared Parental Leave Policy [pdf] provides details of the arrangements for students who are about to have or adopt a child.
 The policy outlines how much leave students are entitled to, access to University facilities, graduate accommodation and childcare services and the provision for a flexible return to full-time study.

 Graduate research students should note the requirements for applying for maternity leave, including the forms required and timings, for notifying their college, supervisor and director of graduate study.